Free Legal Dictionary – User Supplied Legal Definitions

 Mistrial: an action taken by a court that terminates a trial in progress

-Moot Case: a fictional case and based upon a factor that is not recognizable or already resolved (aka it no longer exists.)
+Moot case: a fictional case based upon a factor that is not recognizable or already resolved (aka it no longer exists.)

 N.

-Nonsuit: a judgment ordered by the court against a plaintiff who fails to proceed to trial
+Nonsuit: a court-ordered judgment against a plaintiff who fails to proceed to trial.

 O.